dynatrace-oss/cloud-snippets/aws/role-based-access/terraform-templates/README.md

 # Configuring AWS role based access with Terraform

-This folder contains two Terraform modules that can be used to configure the role based access for Dynatrace Managed and SaaS deployments.
+This folder contains two Terraform modules that allow you to configure AWS monitoring policy and role-based authentication.
+This will provide access to Amazon CloudWatch metrics from Dynatrace.
+The modules can be used with either a Dynatrace Saas deployment with Environment ActiveGate or a Dynatrace Managed Server.
+Additionally, it enables role-based access with either an Environment ActiveGate or a Dynatrace Managed Server.

-* dynatrace_monitoring_role: Role-based access for Managed and SaaS deployments with or without Environment ActiveGate
+* [dynatrace_monitoring_role](./dynatrace_monitoring_role/): This modules configures role-based access for Managed and SaaS deployments with or without Environment ActiveGate
-* activegate_monitoring_role: Role-based access for Managed and SaaS deployments with Environment ActiveGate
+* [activegate_monitoring_role](./activegate_monitoring_role/): Role-based access for Managed and SaaS deployments with Environment ActiveGate

-Both modules are a translation from CloudFormation templates available in this repository with a difference: `dynatrace_monitoring_role` module consolidates [role_based_access_monitored_account_template.yml](/aws/role-based-access/role_based_access_monitored_account_template.yml) and [role_based_access_no_AG_template.yml](/aws/role-based-access/role_based_access_no_AG_template.yml).
-Later in this README it's explained how to use the Terraform modules.
+Both modules are a translation from the CloudFormation templates available in this repository, but `dynatrace_monitoring_role` module consolidates [role_based_access_monitored_account_template.yml](/aws/role-based-access/role_based_access_monitored_account_template.yml) and [role_based_access_no_AG_template.yml](/aws/role-based-access/role_based_access_no_AG_template.yml).

 ## How to use the Terraform templates